Packing Densities of Delzant and Semitoric Polygons: Background and motivation: equivariant ball packing

-The idea of using ATFs to obtain lower bounds on these types of capacities was introduced in~\cite{CGHMP,CV} and used recently in~\cite{MMW-staircasepatterns, macgill, four-periodic} to obtain results on so-called `infinite staircase' behavior in capacities, which was first discovered and studied by McDuff-Schlenk~\cite{MS12}.
-Of course, while AFTs can be used to obtain lower bounds, actually computing the capacities (as is done in those papers) additionally requires some technique for obtaining an upper bound as well (which typically involves \emph{$J$-holomorphic curves}).
-The equivariant capacities computed in the present paper, and those that appeared in~\cite{FiPaPe2016}, similarly imply lower bounds for traditional (i.e.~non-equivariant) capacities.
+The idea of using ATFs to obtain such bounds on these types of capacities was introduced in~\cite{CV,CGHMP} and used recently in~\cite{four-periodic,macgill,MMW-staircasepatterns} to obtain results on so-called `infinite staircase' behavior in capacities, which was first discovered and studied by McDuff--Schlenk~\cite{MS12}.
+Of course, while ATFs can be used to obtain lower (respectively upper) bounds, actually computing the capacities (as is done in those papers) additionally requires some technique for obtaining an upper (respectively lower) bound as well, which typically involves \emph{$J$-holomorphic curves}.
+The equivariant capacities computed in the present paper, and those that appeared in~\cite{FiPaPe2016}, similarly imply bounds for traditional (i.e.,~non-equivariant) capacities.